tuesmiddt/cmp_assignment/readme.md

 App is deployed with Google Cloud Run with Google Artifact Registry for container hosting.
 Supabase free tier (dies after 7 days of no traffic) is used for DB hosting.

+Simple tests have been written for the API (under api/spec/tests).

 Try:

 - [Form](https://cmp-assignment-ihe5gleqrq-as.a.run.app/)